-- 1. On the projector, show: https://www.canada.ca/content/dam/hc-sc/migration/hc-sc/fn-an/alt_formats/fnihb-dgspni/pdf/pubs/fnim-pnim/2007_fnim-pnim_food-guide-aliment-eng.pdf Direct the students' attention to the activities happening in the center of the Food Guide. - 2.
+- On the projector, show: Eating Well with Canada's Food Guide First Nations, Inuit and Metis.
+Direct the students' attention to the activities happening in the center of the Food Guide. - 2.
 Explain: Some Indigenous communities in British Columbia and Canada are experiencing food insecurity.
 This means that it is difficult for them to get enough food for themselves and their families.
 Food in remote Indigenous communities can be extremely expensive due to the difficulty in transportation and supply.
 Historically, Indigenous people would hunt, gather and plant crops.
 As Indigenous peoples have been allotted restricted areas of land on which to reside, this practice has become increasingly difficult.
 Nowadays, it seems that a blending of traditional ways and non-traditional farming could co-exist in order to provide more food for such communities. - 3.
-Read this Story From the Indigenous Food Systems website to share what one might experience when going for a hunt.
-FYI: You may not want to read the sentence in the sixth section about what people should avoid doing the night before a hunt (it is slightly explicit in nature). https://www.indigenousfoodsystems.org/sites/default/files/stories_and_legends/Stseptekwle%20Splatsin_Hunting_Camp_Story%20Jan.10.pdf - 4.
+Read Splatsin Hunting Trip September 2009 to share what one might experience when going for a hunt.
+(You may not want to read the sentence in the sixth section about what people should avoid doing the night before a hunt, as it is slightly explicit in nature). - 4.
 Discuss: Why do people still hunt?
 What is the difference between hunting animals for their meat and farming animals for their meat?
 Do you think hunting is still important? - 5.
-Introduce this next clip as a representation of how Indigenous peoples also farm their food to see how farming in Indigenous communities occurred in the past and why it's important to re-establish farming in Indigenous communities for the future.
-This clip is American. (https://www.youtube.com/watch?v=6q3zrLdFbLE) - 6.
-View "North America's Original Cuisine Foodways with Jessica Sanchez, Episode 8" at https://www.youtube.com/watch?v=uAvPUBS3EFg to see some examples of traditional Indigenous cooking.
-This is also an American source.
-Did you recognize the kinds of foods that Karlos was preparing?
-Would the foods he was preparing be similar or different to foods that are eaten in British Columbian Indigenous communities?
+Introduce Traditional Food Systems Video, as a representation of how Indigenous peoples also farm their food.
+It also lets students see how farming in Indigenous communities occurred in the past and why it's important to re-establish farming in Indigenous communities for the future.
+(This video is American). - 6.
+View Buy BC: Indigenous Chefs Video to see some examples of Indigenous cooking.

-1. Students will write a journal response to the question: Why is Karlos' job as a cook of Indigenous foods so important to Karlos?
-Do you think that it is important?
-Is it important that you eat food that your family values and sees as traditional?
-The response must include information gathered from the video clip.
+1. Students will write a journal response to the question: Is it important that you eat food that your family values and sees as traditional?

-Evaluation/Assessment Teacher will check for understanding by looking for active participation and checking the students completed their journal response thoughtfully with reference to the video clip.
+Evaluation/Assessment Teacher will check for understanding by looking for active participation and checking the students completed their journal response thoughtfully.